Local schools look to create more educators, diversify workforce with new classes

 School districts hope that these classes will create a student-to-teacher pipeline.
 By offering college credit to high school students, the program intends to give local students a head start at earning their teacher’s license.
 Creating educational experiences locally may also lead students, particularly students of color, to consider teaching in their communities.

-“It’s to recognize that there are viable opportunities for their future careers right here in our community,” said former TCU Superintendent Teri Preisler.
+“It’s to recognize that there are viable opportunities for their future careers right here in our community,” said Teri Preisler, a former Owatonna educator who retired as Tri-City superintendent in June.
 “Just like we’ve been doing job shadows and partnerships with our skill trade employers and health services.
 It’s for students in the educational pathway to explore and experience education as a career and they may then consider coming back into our area … If we are able to attract them to come back at some point to the communities of Tri-City United, that’s a thriving win for everyone.”

 Pipeline programs like Grow Your Own have seen significant success in Minnesota.
 In a 2019 report from the Minnesota Department of Education, 17% of school districts surveyed reported that pipeline programs made a big difference in their efforts to recruit standard licensed teachers, while another 70% said it made some or a slight difference.